Rymerpop03/ML-Churn-Rate/README.md

 # ML-Churn-Rate
-I am stepping into the shoes of a data scientist working for a subscription-based company.
+I am stepping into the shoes of a data scientist working for a subscription-based telephone services company.
 I am tasked with building a predictive model that identifies customers who are likely to churn so our business can intervene early with personalzied offers/improved services.

 # Project Overview
 - My goal is to reduce churn by identifying at-risk customers.
 I will be building a machine learning model to predict customer churn with >85% recall while making sure to maintain balanced precision, and target proactive customer retention strategies.